3rd Battalion, 265th Air Defense Artillery Regiment performs communications exercise

 |0

-This work, 3rd Battalion, 265th Air Defense Artillery Regiment performs communications exercise [Image 3 of 3], by CPT Curtis Rookard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Battalion, 265th Air Defense Artillery Regiment performs communications exercise, by CPT Curtis Rookard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.